nikhil-vytla/nikhilvytla.com/pages/posts/supporting-oss.md

 ## The Path Forward

-For the record, I'm not proposing a silver bullet, and I also don't necessarily think that it's only on the general population to "foot the bill".
-Large companies, especially those who benefit the most, should step up to the plate too.
+For the record, I'm not proposing a silver bullet, and I also don't believe that it's only on the general population to "foot the bill".
+Large companies, especially those who benefit the most from OSS, need to step up to the plate as well.

 In general, I believe it's important to recognize that open-source infrastructure is a public good that deserves to be invested in, just like roads, bridges, and utilities.
+It's equally important to show appreciation for OSS, to contribute and maintain code, and, if you are able to donate, please do!

-Just like how [sidewalk curbs have benefitted all of society](https://ssir.org/articles/entry/the_curb_cut_effect), not just the disabled communities they were originally built for, the impacts of OSS benefit the world.
+Just like how [sidewalk curbs have benefitted all of society](https://ssir.org/articles/entry/the_curb_cut_effect), open-source projects benefit diverse, interdisciplinary communities around the world! ◡̈

 ---

 _The projects listed above represent just the tip of the iceberg.
-If you have another project you'd like to add to this list, please let me know!_
+If you have another project you'd like for me to feature on this list, please let me know!_